timm/tested/docs/onCluster.md

 - as an optimization tool (don't explore the whole space; instead cluster and run your analysis on many small clusters)[^maj18][^riot]
 - as an optimizer in its own right (see below)[^chen]
 - as a test generation tool (to partition the input space, then run just a few tests per partition) [^stall]
-- as a verification tool to visualize the output space of a system
+- as a verification tool to visualize the output space of a system[^davies]
-- as a requirements engineering tool (to encourage a fast discussion across the whole space)[^leit][^davies]
+- as a requirements engineering tool (to encourage a fast discussion across the whole space)[^leit]
   - In the summer of 2011 and 2012,  I spent two months working on-site at Microsoft Redmond, observing data mining analysts.
     - I observed numerous meetings where Microsoft’s data scientists and business users discussed logs of defect data.
     - There was a surprising little inspection of the output of data miners as compared to another process,